 Analysis and solution

-The story of Socrates has informed us with an indelible memory that institutions such as nation-states and their legal systems can be evil, can impose unjust action and even violence on their people through many centuries.
+The story of Socrates has informed us with an indelible memory that institutions such as nation-states and their legal systems can be evil, and can impose unjust action and even violence on their people for many centuries.
 The main existence of the institution, basically, is to serve the public with its just principle.
-The reason of nation-state is formed is to bring goodness and to realize justice for their people.
-Then if nation-state through their institution builds injustice for their people then it is a miserable thing.
-The work of an institution that fails to serve the public is a betray to nature and the identity of the state itself.
+The reason of nation-state is formed is to bring goodness and to realize justice for its people.
+Then if the nation-state through their institution builds injustice for their people then it is a miserable thing.
+The work of an institution that fails to serve the public is a betrayal of nature and the identity of the state itself.
 One of the causes which put the institution infringes on its identity is called mobocracy.

 The definition of mobocracy is the power controlled by the mob, that is, the crowd and multitude which are colored and are fulfilled by emotional feeling and irrationality manifested in legal action.
 In mobocracy, like in Socrates’s moment, there is no more individuality but only the homogeny of the crowd.
-Homogeny is a success because, in the breath of mobocracy, everyone thinks, feel dan act in the same destination.
+Homogeny is a success because, in the breath of mobocracy, everyone thinks, and feels and acts in the same destination.
 But unfortunately, under the same umbrella of passion, they execute the men which are judged as heresy or who are not in the same taste and thought as them.
 Then the wage is the destruction and the injustice.
-So many people are the victim of mobocracy.
+So many people are victims of mobocracy.
 The punishment which is imposed on Socrates was that kind of mobocracy through the state- institutions.